 4. Building Materials

-If your home is new, or if you have recently remodeled, your home may have materials that emit fumes.
+New or recently remodeled homes may have materials that emit fumes.
 For example, building materials made of pressed wood, like plywood, can emit volatile organic compounds, or VOCs.
-If VOCs are in your home’s air, your eyes, nose, and throat can get irritated.
+VOCs in your home’s air can irritate eyes, noses, and throats.
 You can even feel nauseous and have trouble breathing.
 Some VOCs, such as formaldehyde, can cause cancer.

-You can also find VOCs in products like paint, paint remover, cleaning chemicals, glue, and air freshener.
-Try to purchase products that have low VOC levels.
-After your project, get rid of unused materials so they don’t stay in your home.
+VOCs can also be found in products like paint, paint remover, cleaning chemicals, glue and air fresheners.
+When purchasing these products, try to find the lowest VOC levels.
+Then get rid of the unused materials after your project is done.

 3 Solutions for Ridding Your Home of Allergens